 Names to Run Away From Really Fast - the Devil Z, which has claimed the lives of its previous drivers.
 Somewhat subverted that most people who encounter it either want to race it, or actually try driving it.

 No Export for You: Not a single company in North America has expressed interest in picking up either the anime or the manga.
-However, an official English translation of the manga is available in Singapore.
+However, an official Chinese translation of the manga is available in Taiwan.

 Retired Badass: Jun Kitami, who used to be a professional race driver, and he originally built and tuned the Devil Z. He quit the tuning business when racers began dying like flies in many of the cars he tuned.
 He came back out of retirement when the Devil Z was restored by Akio.